What Is an Off-Grid Solar System?

 What role does a solar inverter play?

-A solar inverter converts the DC electricity generated by solar panels into AC electricity, which is used by most household appliances.
-In other words, energy must first pass through the inverter before you can use it for most household applications.
+A solar inverter converts the DC electricity your panels generate into the AC electricity your appliances require.
+Power must pass through the inverter before it can run most household devices.

 Modified sine wave